 In order to consider growth beyond the 2040 Growth Boundary Line, one of the areas must have reached the 80 percent infill criteria, meaning 80 percent of the residential area has built out.
-The City will not rely on annexation to meet the unaccommodated need for lower-income units.
+Both annexations proposed to meet the RHNA are within Residential Area 1.
+The City will is not relying on annexation to meet the unaccommodated need for lower-income units.